windriver-codecamp/GPU-WRLinux/3_Software/2_Kernel_Device_Driver/README.md

 ```

-## Boot up target and run the following commands to prepare environment

-### Compile Nvidia GPU drivers and deploy
+### Install the SSD to the Intel-x86-64 host and boot it up

+## Download and compile NVIDIA Device Drivers on the Intel-x86-64 host

+### Prepair kernel build environment
 ```
 $ cd /usr/src/kernel